 Bodh Gaya is found in the state of Bhir, India which is around 385km from the border of Nepal.
 The city is a famous Buddhist religious site which is well know for the Bodhi Tree where Buddha found enlightenment.
-I hired a taxi in Varanasi and it took me about 6 hours to arrive at Bodh Gaya.
+After travelling Varanasi and capturing the most spectacular Banaras city images and it took me about 6 hours to arrive at Bodh Gaya.

 As I got closer the area completely changed to rural landscapes with a long stretches of farms and dirt roads.
 Buddhism had been part of my life for almost 10 years already and I knew I was about to embark on a very special journey.

 A place of solitude